You’re packed like sardines on the train with smelly passengers.

 When you step on a Lego or stub your big toe?

-If you’ve only learned Spanish from textbooks and classrooms, then you’ll probably find yourself at a total loss for words.
+But if you’ve never used FluentU or you’ve only learned Spanish from textbooks and classrooms, then you’ll probably find yourself at a total loss for words.

 This is where Gritty Spanish comes in.

 But before we begin: This post contains affiliate links.
 By using these links to check out and purchase the program, you’ll be helping to fund more great content for our blog.
 Thank you!